Hesperian Health Guides

 In this book we explain how to use MVA to help women who have had incomplete abortions or miscarriages — when a pregnancy ends early but some tissue is left in the womb.
 Chapter 22 explains other ways to help a woman after an abortion or miscarriage.
 MVA is only part of the care that she needs.

 While not as safe or simple as using misoprostol with (or without) mifepristone, MVA is safer, simpler, and less expensive than surgical methods used to empty the womb.
 MVA can be done by midwives, nurses, or anyone who has been trained, who has the right tools, and who can sterilize those tools.
-If midwives and others learn to use MVA safely, more women, especially poor women and women who live in villages far from medical care, will have access to safe abortions and to life-saving care after incomplete miscarriage and abortion.
+If midwives and others learn to use MVA safely, more women, especially poor women and those who live in villages far from medical care, will have access to safe abortions and to life-saving care after incomplete miscarriage and abortion.

-This page was updated:01 Mar 2024
+This page was updated:28 Aug 2024